Published by Werner Klüppelholz.

 Musikästhetische Wandlungen im Werk von Mauricio Kagel.

-What an incredible development lies between pieces like Match, Staatstheater, Zwei-Mann-Orchester and Broken Chords, Das Konzert or the V. Streichquartett.
+What an incredible evolution lies between works such as *Match*, *Staatstheater*, *Zwei-Mann-Orchester*, *Broken Chords*, *Das Konzert*, and the *String Quartet No. 5*.

 But even though Mauricio Kagel now uses traditional ensembles such as piano trios, string quartets and symphony orchestras, the question still arises time and again: what is behind the sounds?
 With keywords such as "musical characters" or "imaginary theater", Kagel himself has provided clues.
 The papers presented here at the "1st International Kagel Symposium" at the University of Siegen demonstrate that this opens up a new and extremely fruitful perspective not only on his later compositions, but also on his early work.
 For all the diversity of sounds, images and words, Kagel's oeuvre springs in an astonishing way from a unity of opposites.
 The lectures are supplemented by the texts and the composition Quasi niente, for closed mouths, which were written on the occasion of Kagel's honorary doctorate in Siegen.
 A DVD illustrates excerpts from this Kagel symposium.

-Wieland Reich, Intention and Goal.
-The beginning as a compositional category in Kagel
+Wieland Reich, Intention and Goal: The Beginning as a Compositional Category in Kagel’s Work

-Helga de la Motte-Haber, Abduction from the Frame of the Concert Hall
+Helga de la Motte-Haber, Abduction from the Framework of the Concert Hall

 by Mauricio Kagel

-Karl-Heinz Zarius, "An acoustic silent movie".
-Critical reflections
+Karl-Heinz Zarius, “An Acoustic Silent Film.”
+Critical Reflections

-Knut Holtsträter, Kagel's serial tonality as a continuation of Liszt's concept of
+Knut Holtsträter, Kagel’s Serial Tonalities as a Continuation of Liszt’s Concept

-Frans de Ruiter, Laudatio (On the conferral of the degree of Dr. phil. h. c. on Mauricio Kagel
+Frans de Ruiter, Laudation (On the Awarding of the Degree of Dr. phil. h. c. to Mauricio Kagel

 Mauricio Kagel, Acknowledgments

-Werner Klüppelholz, The symposium hums.
-Almost nothing to Kagel's Quasi niente
+Werner Klüppelholz, The Symposium Humming.
+Almost Nothing on Kagel’s Quasi niente

 Contents Volume I